macroing/CEL4J/documentation/CEL4J-Rex/README.md

 <Expression>
 ```

-The Rex expression above can match the input supplied in the `HelloWorldExample`, as long as the escape sequences for the double quotes are removed.
+The Rex expression above can match the input supplied in the `HelloWorldExample`, as long as all whitespaces and escape sequences for the double quotes are removed.

 ```
 <HelloWorld>=("Hello"&','&' '&"World"&'!')&<HelloWorld>